Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/doc-management/020_vulnerabilities.en.md

 The section about [listing vulnerabilities](/client/consumer/vulnerabilities/) in the documentation for consumers covers most aspects of listing vulnerabilities.

 One aspect not mentioned there is the "--unassessed" option.
-Providing it lists only those vulnerabilities that have no CSAF document associated with it.
-The output can be interpreted as a TODO list.
+With it, BOMnipotent Client lists only those vulnerabilities that have no CSAF document associated with it.

 {{< tabs >}}
 {{% tab title="long" %}}